oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 ### 1. Create the CTDOKE compartment

+If you are in an **instructor led lab** the instructor may have already done this step for you, if so they will tell you.

 - Click the `hamburger` menu (three bars on the upper left)

 - Scroll down the list to the `Governance and Administration` section